WOVNio/wovnjava/README.en.md

 This is intended to better understand what the problem is if something is not working correctly with wovnjava on your server.

 _Note that `wovnCacheDisable` and `wovnDebugMode` is only available when debugMode is turned on in your wovnjava configuration._

+### 2.15. encoding

+You can choose to optionally explicitly specify the encoding used by your HTML.
+If `encoding` is not set, wovnjava will attempt to automatically detect the encoding.

+Commonly used encodings are `utf-8`, `Shift_JIS` and `EUC-JP`.
+For a complete list of supported encodings, please refer to Java's official documentation [here](https://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html).

 ## Supported Langauges